 Oatmeal contains avenanthramides and phenols, anti-inflammatory components that help relieve and protect the skin from irritation.
 Oatmeal also helps form a protective barrier on your dog's skin to keep the moisture in.

-To prepare an oatmeal bath, grind ⅓ of a cup - 1 cup of oats (depending on your dog's size) in a grinder or food processor until they're a fine powder.
-Next, mix the powder into a warm bath until the water has a milky appearance.
+To prepare an oatmeal bath, grind ⅓ of a cup to 1 cup of oats (depending on your dog's size) in a grinder or food processor until they're a fine powder.
+Next, mix the powder into a warm bath until the water looks milky.
 Add a cup of milk or a tablespoon of olive oil to increase the moisturizing effects even further.